StoryCloud/code-style-guides/javascript-style-guide.md

 ## Word choice

 Prefer descriptiveness, then brevity.

-When creating APIs with hooks for certain events, prefix names with "on". e.g., `onComplete`, `onFail`.

-When talking about millisecond values since the Unix epoch, suffix names with "time". e.g., `startTime = Date.now()`.

-When naming predicate values or functions, prefix names with "is". e.g., `isReady`, `isAvailable()`.

-Functions which return objects shoud be prefixed with "make". e.g., `makeMammal()`, `makeCat()`.
+Strive for clarity; avoid ambiguity.

+Functions are verbs, everything else should be nouns.

 # Syntax